TaitoUnited/taito-cli/docs/manual/01-introduction.md

 Taito-cli is designed so that plugins may execute a single command together in co-operation.
 For example running a remote database operation usually involves additional steps like pinpointing the correct database, retrieving secrets, establishing secure connection through a tunnel and authenticating using the retrieved secrets.
 Taito-cli executes all this for you with a single command.

 You can also easily extend the predefined command set with your own custom commands and share them with your colleagues.
-And since taito-cli is shipped as a Docker container, no tools need to be installed on the host operating system.
+And since taito-cli is shipped as a Docker container image, no tools need to be installed on the host operating system.
 All dependencies are shipped within the container.

 ```
 TODO few examples